-In compliance with the General Data Protection Regulation (GDPR) and the Data Protection Act 2018, the Our Lady of Lourdes Catholic Multi-Academy Trust wishes to ensure that you are aware of the purpose for which we collect and process the data we have asked you to provide on this form.
+In compliance with the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018, we wish to ensure that you are aware of the purpose for which we collect and process the data we have asked you to provide on this form.

-- 1. As providers of Catholic education the Our Lady of Lourdes Catholic Multi-Academy Trust works closely with the Diocesan of Nottingham Education Service, the Local Authority, the Catholic Education Service and the Department for Education, and may share the information you provide on this application form if we consider it is necessary in order to fulfil our functions. - 2.
-The person responsible for data protection within our organisation is Mrs Tamer Robson (OLoL Trust DPO) and you can contact them with questions relating to our handling of the data.
-You can contact them by email DPO@OLOLCatholicmat.co.uk - 3.
-We require the information we have requested for reasons relating to our functions as the admission authority of the School. - 4.
-It is necessary for us to process personal data for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller (Article 6(1)(e) of the GDPR). - 5.
-To the extent that you have shared any special categories of data this will not be shared with any third parties except as detailed in paragraph 2 above, unless a legal obligation should arise. - 6.
-It is necessary for us to process special category data for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller (Article 6(1)(e) of the GDPR).
-Additionally, processing is necessary for reasons of substantial public interest on the basis of Union or Member State law which is proportionate to the aim pursued and which contains appropriate safeguards (Article 9(2)(g) of the GDPR). - 7.
-If the application is successful, the information you have provided on this form will be migrated to the School's enrolment system, and the data will be retained and processed on the basis of the School's fair processing notice and data protection policies which apply to that data. - 8.
+- 1. We are the Our Lady of Lourdes Catholic Multi-Academy Trust and we are the data controller for all academies within our trust. - 2.
+Being a Catholic education provider, we work closely with the School's Diocesan Authority, the School's Trustees, the Local Authority, the Catholic Education Service and the Department for Education, and may share the information you provide on this application form if we consider it is necessary in order to fulfil our functions. - 3.
+The person(s) responsible for data protection within our organisation is Tamer Robson & Teresa Bettelley and you can contact them with questions relating to our handling of the data.
+You can contact them by email via DPO@ololcatholicmat.co.uk - 4.
+We require the information we have requested for reasons relating to our functions as the admission authority of the academy. - 5.
+It is necessary for us to process personal data for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller (Article 6(1)(e) of the UK GDPR). - 6.
+To the extent that you have shared any special categories of data this will not be shared with any third parties except as detailed in paragraph 2 above, unless a legal obligation should arise. - 7.
+It is necessary for us to process special category data for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller (Article 6(1)(e) of the UK GDPR).
+Additionally, processing is necessary for reasons of substantial public interest on the basis of domestic law which is proportionate to the aim pursued and which contains appropriate safeguards (Article 9(2)(g) of the UK GDPR). - 8.
+If the application is successful, the information you have provided on this form will be migrated to the academy's enrolment system, and the data will be retained and processed on the basis of the academy's fair processing notice and data protection policies which apply to that data. - 9.
 If the application is unsuccessful, the application form and any documents submitted in support of the application will be destroyed after a period of 12 months.
-The school may keep a simple record of all applications and their outcome as part of their permanent archives in accordance with the School's data retention policy. - 9.
-To read about your individual rights you can refer to the Our Lady of Lourdes Catholic Multi-Academy Trust's fair processing notice and data protection policies. - 10.
-If you wish to complain about how we have collected and processed the information you have provided on this form, you can make a complaint to our organisation by referring to the Complaints Procedure of the relevant school and which is published on the school website.
-If you are unhappy with how your complaint has been handled, you can contact the Information Commissioners Office via their website at: ico.org.uk.
+The academy may keep a simple record of all applications and their outcome as part of their permanent archives in accordance with the academy's data retention policy. - 10.
+To read about your individual rights you can refer to the academy's fair processing notice and data protection policies. - 11.
+If you wish to complain about how we have collected and processed the information you have provided on this form, you can make a complaint to our organisation by contacting the CMAT Complaints Coordinators, Tamer Robson & Teresa Bettelley via the following email address DPO@ololcatholicmat.co.uk.
+If you are unhappy with how your complaint has been handled, you can contact the Information Commissioner's Office via their website at: ico.org.uk.